PARTNER CAPABILITY · BLUE HARBOUR × ARQUA

 The joint answer

 Blue Harbour optimises the delivery path.
-Arqua validates whether each action is admissible at T=0.
-Together, they ensure that decisions are not only correct — but allowed to become reality.
+Arqua helps identify whether each action is admissible at T=0.
+Together, they help organisations identify whether decisions are not only well-founded — but allowed to become reality.

 Decision Intelligence